lexandro/dockery/README.md

 ## Enable remote access to a Docker daemon

+## Changes from version 1.18

+In the V1.18 of remote api, docker introduced a new version of cors configuration.
+The [documentation] (https://docs.docker.com/v1.6/reference/api/docker_remote_api_v1.18/#33-cors-requests) describes how could you setup the origin for the daemon.

+If you use Dockery as hosted app you should configure **http://dockery.io** as origin.

+## Pre 1.18 config:

 To manage your docker host(s) with **dockery** please please add the following parameters to your Docker daemon launcher:

 ```bash